seankross/bookdown-start/docs/01-Aquatics.md

 **How:** [REGISTER](https://nd.qualtrics.com/jfe/form/SV_9MJ29y2xNrBOjqZ){target="_blank"} your team and submit forecast

+The video below is an overview of the Aquatic Ecosystems Challenge that was recorded for the [2021 Early Career Annual Meeting](https://ecoforecast.org/ecological-forecasting-early-career-annual-meeting/){target="_blank"}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/935Uiy11mTw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We held a Q&A session on May 21, 2021.
 You can find a recording from that session  [HERE](https://youtu.be/KBAPZoDKbk8){target="_blank"}.

-Here is an overview of the Aquatic Ecosystems Challenge that was recorded for the [2021 Early Career Annual Meeting](https://ecoforecast.org/ecological-forecasting-early-career-annual-meeting/){target="_blank"}

-<iframe width="560" height="315" src="https://www.youtube.com/embed/935Uiy11mTw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview